DeepRegNet/DeepReg/docs/source/docs/configuration.md

 - `name`: string type, the type of deformation energy to compute.
 Options include "bending", "gradient"

-If the `gradient` loss is used, another optional argument can be passed at the same indent level: - `l1`: bool, optional, default is false.
-Indicates whether to calculate the L1 (true) or L2 (false) loss by modifying the bool argument.
+If the `gradient` loss is used, another argument must be passed at the same indent
+level: - `l1`: bool.
+Indicates whether to calculate the L1-norm (true) or L2-norm
+(false) gradient loss of the ddf.

 EG.